Customer Care & Operations

 Impervious Area Charge

-DC Water has changed the way we calculate your sewer charges.
-We have lowered the rate for sewer service and are now including a special charge for properties that include surfaces water can't penetrate (impervious surfaces).
+In 2009, DC Water changed the way we calculate your sewer charges.
+DC Water lowered the rate for sewer service and included a special charge for properties that include surfaces water can't penetrate (impervious surfaces).

 Impervious surfaces such as rooftops, paved driveways, patios, and parking lots, are major contributors to rainwater runoff entering the District's sewer system.
 They also add significantly to pollution in the Anacostia and Potomac rivers and Rock Creek.

-All residential and non-residential customers are billed for CRIAC.
-The FY 2013 monthly CRIAC is $9.57 per equivalent residential unit (ERU).
+All residential, multi-family and non-residential customers are billed for CRIAC.
+The approved FY 2017 and FY 2018 monthly CRIAC are $22.24 and $25.18 per equivalent residential unit (ERU) respectively.

 Frequently Asked Questions